danielkasprzak/Discord-AIO/README.md

 Program contains the stub file which is necessary to make stealer work, it's all open source so if you are extremly scared check it by yourself.

 - Will it be supported in the future?<br />
-Yes, i'm planning the support for long period of time, mainly on Null Community [discord](https://discord.gg/qjrDprutvg).
+Yes, i'm planning the support for long period of time, mainly on our [telegram](https://t.me/+fwzBhvxr1a0zOTU8).

 <div align="center">